sarthaksarthak9/sarthaksarthak9/README.md

 <h1> Hello I am Sarthak</h1>
 - I am passionate about cloud-native<br>
-- I worked as a DevRel Intern for Keploy<br>
+- I worked as a student developer Intern for Keploy<br>
 - I worked as a LFX'23 mentee for KubeEdge project<br>
 - I worked as a SOK'24 (season of KDE) mentee for KEcoLab project<br>
 - I am a core team member of OSDC(open sorce developer community)<br>